 - Make sure local firewalls (e.g. Windows Firewall) or antivirus programs are not interfering with your connection or blocking the “filezilla.exe” application.

 If you need to drill down further and check what ports are open on the file server over the network, consider using a tool like nmap to troubleshoot.
-If nmap is too advanced for you to use, review our definitive guide to nmap or consider using SolarWinds Free Port Scanner.
-SolarWinds Port Scanner isn’t as advanced as nmap, but it has a good feature set in its own right and is easy to get started with.
+If nmap is too advanced for you to use, review our definitive guide to nmap or consider using SolarWinds Open Port Scanner which is part of the Engineer’s Toolset.

 Note: While bumper stickers and t-shirts will tell you port scanning isn’t illegal, if you’re looking to err on the side of caution, only run port scanners against servers you are authorized to scan.